Chili Contest Winner Recipe

 Reheat the dutch oven and add the ground beef.
 Cook until browned.
 Once browned add the dried herbs.
 Stir them into the beef, allowing a few more minutes for the herbs to release their flavors.

-Take the rehydrated peppers from the water and drain.
-Remove the seeds and chop them finely.
+Take the rehydrated peppers from the water.
+Remove the seeds and them to a blender with some of the water you rehydrated with.

 Put the onion and garlic back into the pan with the ground beef and herbs.
-Add the crushed and diced tomatoes, rehydrated peppers, water and unsweetened cocoa, stir to combine the ingredients.
+Add the crushed and diced tomatoes, rehydrated peppers pureed, water (as needed) and unsweetened cocoa, black beans and stir to combine the ingredients.
 Continue until the cocoa has melted.
 Reduce to a simmer for 10 minutes.

-Add the fresh cilantro at the end before serving if you are not using dried.
+Add the fresh cilantro at the end before serving as a garnish.
 Top with cheddar cheese and sour cream.